CourseMaterial/FutureSystems/docs/source/hadoop_cluster.rst

 steps:

 .. important::
-    Make sure you update your cloudmesh and the cloudmesh server is running.
+    Make sure you update your Cloudmesh and the Cloudmesh server is running.
     Open a terminal, execute the following commands, modify the values of the options according to your own environment and needs.
-Also you may execute these in cloudmesh CLI 'cm'.
+Also you may execute these in Cloudmesh CLI 'cm'.

 1 select cloud to work on, e.g.::